wither/HackTheBox/Traceback/README.md

 # Getting Root Flag

 Now that I had found he user flag, the next target was the root flag.
-SO, I began to look around the files on the machine that I could access as this user.
+So, I began to look around the files on the machine that I could access as this user.
 After a bit of searching around, I found two folders which had root permissions called 'update-manager' and 'update-motd.d'.
 Out of these two directories, update-motd.d was the one I was most interested in.
 This is because, typically motd's are ran as root on boot/when you SSH into the machine.

 ![User Flag](https://i.imgur.com/sLbTP5x.png)